letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 For those with less development experience, or less experience in using Github, this chapter is intended as a **How To** guide to get started with development on ESPEasy.

-It tries to help setting up Visual Studio Code (VSCode) with the PlatformIO development environment and additional VSCode plugins that aid in easier working on code and documentation.
+It tries to help setting up Visual Studio Code (VSCode) with the PIO development environment and additional VSCode plugins that aid in easier working on code and documentation.

 The global steps described here are:

 - Creating a private copy on Github
-- Getting VSCode and PlatformIO set up
+- Getting VSCode and PIO set up
 - Getting the source code from Github onto your system
 - Compiling the source code
 - Creating a branch to make your changes